andreinbio/qaAccordion/README.md

 </code></pre>

 In its default state you must use this exact markup with its classes.
-It comes with and .css file that styles the elements.
+It comes with a css file that styles the elements.

 To activate the accordion effect just call the accordion function on the wrapper that holds your entire queston-answer blocks like this: